Wig Wam: History

-In January 2022, HBO Max released the television series Peacemaker which features the band's song "Do Ya Wanna Taste It" as its opening theme and also includes "In My Dreams" on the soundtrack.
-While they had been dropped by their booking agency shortly before the opening sequence was revealed, it proved popular enough to lead to a career resurgence for the band.
+In January 2022, HBO Max released the television series Peacemaker which featured the band's song "Do Ya Wanna Taste It" as the opening theme and also included "In My Dreams" on the soundtrack.
+While Wig Wam had been dropped by their booking agency shortly before the show's release, it proved popular enough to spearhead a career resurgence for the band.
+The band appeared on festivals in Norway and Europe once the COVID restrictions had been lifted later in 2022.
+A summer tour of the United States was planned, but delayed to 2023 after difficulties with acquiring work visas.
+In 2023, the band released their sixth studio album Out of the Dark.
+Wig Wam toured the United States for the first time later that year and fulfilled a long-held dream of performing at the Whisky a Go Go.